COntopus sordidulus veliei

-Status: Common regular spring and fall migrant west, locally rare central, rare casual elsewhere.
-Common regular breeder west, locally rare central.
+Status: Common regular spring and fall migrant west, locally rare west central, rare casual elsewhere.
+Common regular breeder west, locally rare west central.

 Documentation: Specimen: UNSM ZM6396, 24 May 1900 Monroe Canyon, Sioux Co.

 Taxonomy: Four subspecies are recognized, two north of Mexico: saturatus from southeast Alaska to western Oregon, and veliei, of the western and west-central USA south to northern Mexico (Gill and Donsker 2017).